Altinn/altinn-studio-docs/content/architecture/deployment/altinn-studio/_index.md

 It runs in Docker Containers.
 (Linux) (how many needed will be analyzed at a later stage).

 ### Runtime
-Runtime is used for integration testing av services as part of Altinn Studio Service Development solution.
-The same runtime is shared between all service developers.
+Runtime is used for integration testing of services as part of Altinn Studio Service Development solution.
+The same runtime application is shared between all service developers.
 The service code/configuration is copied from local repo of the service developers testing the service.